Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit: Bounding the sum over

 Given $Q$, we may define associated {\it polytopal balls}: given a vertex $v \in G/K$, we define the {\it $Q$-shaped ball at $v$} to be:

 We may also define a {\it polytopal norm} on $\mathfrak{a}^+$ induced by $Q$ as follows:

 We shall often be interested in the ceiling of the polytopal norm which we denote

-There are three polytopes which are of particular interest to us in this paper which we call $P$, $P^*$, and $H$; their definitions are given in Appendix \ref{important_polytopes}.
-The polytope $P$ has a distinguished vertex
+There are three polytopes which are of particular interest to us in this paper which we call $P$, $P^*$, and $H$; their defining inequalities in cone coordinates $(r, s)$ are given in Table \ref{table_polytopes}.
+The polytope $P$ has a distinguished vertex $p^\dag := (4/3, -2/3, -2/3)$.